lupyuen/nuttx-sg2000/README.md

 	};
 ```

-TODO: How to handle interrupts?
+TODO: Fix the PLIC Interrupt Controller in NuttX

 # U-Boot Commands for Milk-V Duo S